Sesame Chicken Salad

 Overhead view of ingredients for Sesame Chicken Salad in a mixing bowl

 • Our Quick Sesame Dressing.
-The sesame dressing will do double-duty as a marinade for the chicken (if you want) and a dressing for the sesame chicken salad.
-It’s made from simple ingredients like rice vinegar, low-sodium gluten-free tamari (or soy sauce or coconut aminos), olive or avocado oil, and toasted sesame oil.
+The sesame dressing will do double-duty as a marinade for the chicken and a dressing for the sesame chicken salad.
+It’s made from simple dressing ingredients like rice vinegar, low-sodium gluten-free tamari (or soy sauce or coconut aminos), olive or avocado oil, and a little bit of toasted sesame oil.
 Easy!

 • Boneless, Skinless Chicken Breast.
 Good old reliable chicken breast provides most of the protein for this salad and thanks to the sesame chicken marinade, you’ll get flavor in every bite.